hdgarrood/hdgarrood.github.io/_posts/2015-01-06-deploying-jekyll-on-shared-hosting.markdown

 ---
 layout: post
-title: Deploying Jekyll on Shared Hosting
+title: Deploying Jekyll on shared hosting
 ---

 Recently I have been wanting to have the following: